The Bankrate promise

 What to do if your application is pending

 If your credit card application status is pending, the best thing you can do is be patient.
-Many banks and credit card issuers resolve pending credit card applications within a few days, though it can take a few weeks before some lenders are able to issue their final decisions.
+While many banks and credit card issuers resolve pending credit card applications within a day or two, it can take weeks for some lenders to issue their final decisions.
 Here’s what you can do while you wait:

 Watch the mail

 Nearly all lenders send information about their application decisions through the mail, whether to congratulate you on your approval or explain why your credit card application was declined.
-Check your mailbox regularly to make sure you haven’t missed any letters.
+Make sure you haven’t missed any letters.

 Monitor your email